A Notzilla named Goshilla who's down-low with Toho

 Live Action TV

-- A special episode of Mystery Science Theater 3000 had Crow making a spoof of the 1998 remake of Godzilla (since they weren't allowed to review it) using a toy iguana calling it "Goshzilla".
+- A special episode of Mystery Science Theater 3000 had Crow making a spoof of the 1998 remake of Godzilla (since they weren't allowed to review it and Crow's use of the title is even bleeped out) using a toy iguana calling it "Goshzilla".

 - An episode of Muppets Tonight featured Kermit as "Frogzilla".